-There are many differences between a start-up and a conventional business.
+There are many differences between a start-up vs business.
 As a business owner, you need to know them to avoid losses and also to identify opportunities.
 We encourage you to classify your venture either as a start-up or a small business to better understand what you shall be dealing with.

 A start-up is formed to develop a product or a service that is currently unavailable in the market.
 Something that can impact the industry.
-The product or service developed fills in the gap left open in the market or the industry.
+The developed product or service fills the gap left open in the market or industry.

-Successful startups are known to disrupt and disturb the industries they are operating in.
+Successful startups are known to disrupt and disturb the industries they are operating.
 They change the nature of the business operation.

 Also please note that start-ups tend to have an exceptionally high rate of failure too.